 - Add salt and pepper to taste and serve.

 Ingredient Substitutions and Cooking Tips

-Perfect for New Year's Day, this black-eyed peas dish can be eaten like a stew or served over couscous, rice or dairy-free baked polenta.
-Another dish made popular in the American South, called Hoppin' John joins black-eyed peas with rice and pork.
+Perfect for New Year's Day, this black-eyed peas dish can be eaten like a stew or served with couscous, rice or dairy-free baked polenta.
+Another dish made popular in the American South called Hoppin' John joins black-eyed peas with rice and pork.

 The History of Black-Eyed Peas as New Year's Day Tradition